Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 This strategy is currently used for ECDSA signature verification in the PK layer, and could be extended to all operations in the PK layer.

-This strategy is not very well suited to the Cipher and MD layers, as the PSA implementation is currently done on top of those layers.
+This strategy is not very well suited to the Cipher layer, as the PSA implementation is currently done on top of that layer.

 Replace calls for each operation
 --------------------------------